- Major Department Admission

-The design and technical production option is for those desiring concentrated training/education in scenic, lighting, sound, and costume design, and technical theatre production.
-The training the student receives in this program allows him or her to seek an entry-level position in professional theatre, television, or film industries, or pursue further education at a graduate school or internship program.
+The design and technical production option is for those desiring concentrated training/education in scenic, lighting, sound, and costume design, as well as technical theatre production.
+The training the student receives in this program allows him or her to seek an entry-level position in professional theatre, television or film industries, or pursue further education at a graduate school or internship program.
 It is the goal of the faculty to give the student the classroom instruction, practical experience, and individual attention needed to form clear goals pertaining to a career in technical theatre.

 Degree at a Glance

 Some ACE outcomes may be satisfied by courses taken for other requirements